Introduction to B Tree in Data Structure

 Below are the advantages of B-Tree:

-- B-Tree facilitates ordered sequential access, and so it works effectively as compared to a hash table.
+- B-Tree facilitates ordered sequential access, which works more effectively than a hash table.

-- It allows iterations over items in a much similar way as what is supported by a binary tree.
+- A B-Tree enables iterations over items similar to what a binary tree supports.
 The iterations arrange the items in the proper order (ascending or descending) as required.

-- The tree can have millions of items stored in it, and through its flat structure, it facilitates easy and efficient traversal through the data.
+- The tree can store millions of items, and its flat structure facilitates easy and efficient traversal through the data.

-- When there are millions of records, then deleting a record from a table can turn out to be expensive, because the table may need to be rewritten.
-However, if B-Tree is used to handle sequential access to the table, or if the entire data is stored in B-Tree nodes, then deletion operation can be made simpler.
+- When there are millions of records, deleting a record from a table can be expensive because the table may need to be rewritten.
+Using a B-Tree to handle sequential access to the table or storing the entire data in B-Tree nodes can simplify the deletion operation.

 Conclusion